 What this means is that your beloved shoes are less susceptible to what I would call 'bruises' when you accidentally kicked something.
 The time you have spent on building up the wax suddenly seems more justified, with this newfound resilience and durability.

 Speaking of water penetrability, on one occasion, I walked for 20 minutes under a downpour of rain in my black lazyman shoes from Gaziano & Girling.
 Normally, I would expect white salt stains to manifest on the uppers once the shoes are dried up, and would require de-salination.

 To my surprise, not only were there no white stains but also some level of gloss still remained.
 All I needed was a quick layer of the Sublime Wax and my lazymans returned to pristine conditions once more.

 It's clear that PB has put a lot of effort into perfecting the choice of ingredients and the proportions of the formulations to achieve a wax with such superb qualities.

 Using a mixture of natural oils, beeswax, and PB's unique rose wax, the soft and subtle properties of leather are preserved using the cream, all effortlessly executed without heavy industrial-smelling fumes saturating the air.

 Moreover, solely utilizing natural waxes and turpentines also helps avoid issues of brittle cracking commonly found when applying inferior waxes, most notably the brown coal-based Montan wax.

 All in all, I have included a short video of myself applying the Spitshine on the said pair of shoes.
 To say the least, PB's premium-quality products do speak for themselves.

-For UK-based readers, PB products will soon be available for purchase in the local market.
+For UK-based readers, PB products are available for purchase at Arterton London.
+You can use the code 'TSM10' for a 10% off for any PB products there.
 Follow us for the most up-to-date developments on PB.

 Photography and Videography: Arterton London and The Suitstainable Man team